-The District completed numerous land management activities during Fiscal Year 2015-2016.
-Management and restoration efforts including prescribed burns, native species planting, and timber harvesting continue across the District's 211,152 managed acres.
+The District completed numerous land management activities during Fiscal Year 2016-2017.
+Management and restoration efforts including prescribed burns, native species planting, and timber harvesting continue across the District's 211,150 managed acres.
 In addition, the District maintains and improves public access and recreational amenities such as boat ramps, primitive campsites, and swimming and picnic areas.
-In the pages that follow, Table 1 and Table 2 provide additional information on specific land restoration activities completed during the year.
-The projected Fiscal Year 2016-2017 staffing and management budget by WMA can be found in Table 3.
+In the pages that follow, Table 6.5 and Table 6.6 provide additional information on specific land restoration activities completed during the year.
+The projected Fiscal Year 2017-2018 staffing and management budget by WMA can be found in Table 7.

-To date, the District has conserved and protected 223,555 acres primarily through fee simple acquisition.
+To date, the District has conserved and protected 223,553 acres primarily through fee simple acquisition.
 These lands protect natural systems, wetland and floodplain functions, groundwater recharge, surface and groundwater quality, and fish and wildlife habitat.
-District-owned lands are all accessible to the public and are managed to protect water resources while providing public access and resource-based recreation.
+All District-owned lands are accessible to the public and are managed to protect water resources while providing public access and resource-based recreation.

 District lands include the majority of the Escambia and Choctawhatchee river floodplains, as well as extensive lands along the Perdido, Blackwater, Yellow, Shoal, and Apalachicola rivers; Lafayette, Holmes and Econfina creeks; and on Perdido Bay, Garcon Point, and Live Oak Point.
 In addition, the District manages and conducts habitat restoration and maintenance on Yellow River Ranch, Live Oak Point, Ward Creek West, and Sand Hill Lakes Mitigation Bank.
-The District has acquired the majority of the groundwater recharge area for springs that discharge into Econfina Creek and form a crucial component of the water contribution to Deer Point Lake Reservoir.
+The District has acquired the majority of the groundwater recharge area for springs that discharge into Econfina Creek and form a crucial component of the groundwater contribution to Deer Point Lake Reservoir.

-Land Management Accomplishments (FY 2015-2016)
+Land Management Accomplishments (FY 2016-2017)

-- The District conducted prescribed burns on approximately 6,700 acres of District lands, as well as vegetation management (herbicide) and habitat enhancements on 2,169 acres. - The District's new land management database was completed along with growth and yield modeling to evaluate future timber management scenarios and develop timber revenue projections for future years. - 2,070 camping permits were issued at 88 reservation-only sites on District lands. - 15 special resource area permits were issued for larger events on District property. - Six timber harvests totaling 2,388 acres were active, removing offsite sand pine and thinning loblolly, longleaf, and slash pine. - More than 8,898 acres of District-owned land were surveyed for invasive exotic plants, and control measures were implemented for all identified problem areas.
+- The District conducted prescribed burns on approximately 5,143 acres of District lands, as well as vegetation management (herbicide) and habitat enhancements on 1,964 acres. - The District implemented the timber management database and growth and yield modeling to better strategize timber harvests for optimal revenue generation. - 2,272 camping permits were issued at 88 reservation-only sites on District lands. - 16 special resource area permits were issued for larger events on District property. - 10 timber harvests totaling 4,506 acres were active, removing offsite sand pine and thinning loblolly, longleaf, and slash pine. - More than 8,898 acres of District-owned land were surveyed for invasive exotic plants, and control measures were implemented for all identified problem areas.